 - Determining the treatment duration

-The project will also help determine the probability of treatment success and estimate the treatment costs.
-Four molluscicides will be evaluated – Zequanox, Earthtec QZ, potassium chloride, and niclosamide – to determine the dose and duration required to kill zebra mussels at various water temperatures.
+The project also helped determine the probability of treatment success and estimate the treatment costs.
+Four molluscicides were evaluated – Zequanox, Earthtec QZ, potassium chloride, and niclosamide – to determine the dose and duration required to kill zebra mussels at various water temperatures.

 This project will have an immediate impact for managers who are implementing a rapid response treatment to eradicate a new, localized zebra mussel infestation.